The Archery Australia National Coaching Program provides a uniform and structured coaching and development pathway aiming to provide:

 RECORDING UPDATING ACTIVITIES

 At the completion of your course you will receive a logbook to record all updating activities.
 Take this book with you to any updating activity and have it signed by the course co-ordinator.
-Logbooks and documentation should be sent directly to Archery Australia.
-Your updated registration will be processed only after Archery Australia has received your registration form and fee.
+To re-accredit, logbooks and documentation should be provided to the ARCHERY SA Coaching Co-ordinator.
+Your updated registration will be processed only after Archery Australia has received confirmation of your registration form and fee.

 WHAT HAPPENS IF YOU DON’T RE-ACCREDIT?